Lake Como Wedding Timeline: How Many Hours of Photography Do You Really Need?

 This can work if you want a short but meaningful part of the day documented, without full getting ready or dinner coverage.

-This timeline can feel beautiful if the day is simple and you do not try to include too many locations.
+A 4-hour timeline can feel beautiful if the day is simple and you do not try to include too many locations.

 The risk with 4 hours in Lake Como is trying to do too much.
 If you add a boat ride, a village walk, family photos, getting ready, ceremony and dinner details, the day can start to feel compressed.